Mansfield and Sutton Astronomical Society holds a number of public open evenings each year during the Autumn and Winter months.

 - Viewing the Moon and other astronomical objects through our main telescope and a variety of smaller telescopes owned by the society or our members (weather permitting).

-- An introduction to finding your way around the night sky with the naked eye and binoculars (feel free to bring your own binoculars along).
+- Finding your way around the night sky with the naked eye and binoculars (feel free to bring your own binoculars along).

-- A rolling series of astronomical themed talks in our external marquee.
+- A rolling series of astronomical themed talks in our lecture room

 - Radio astronomy section - detect incoming meteors and listen to "the sounds of space".